SS-NES/SS-NES-lesson/episodes/software_management_plan_tool.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## What is the SMP tool we have developed?

+The SMP Tool is an online service and will be provided to you either by your organization or a third party.
+It is a questionnaire which will provide you with an SMP upon completion.

+It starts out with a few questions relevant for projects, like the general goal of the project.
+Then you will be presented with a few questions that define the scope of your project.
+These are a "decision tree" that can switch on or off many of the following "content questions" which tailor the content of the SMP to the scope of your project.

+After you complete the questionnaire you can download different versions of the SMP for your project.

 ## How to Answer the SMP Questions

 The answers provided to the questionnaire compose the content of your SMP.
 The more detail you can provide, the better your SMP will be.
 Keep in mind, however, that this is a living document evolving with your project and software, so "I don't know yet" can be a perfectly valid answer!
 It is encouraged to re-visit your SMP when the boundary conditions or the scope of your project becomes clearer or changes over time.